 From up in the air the view is already magnificent: a large urban patchwork quilt, as far as the eye can see….there’s no end to it!
 The largest city on the western hemisphere, the largest Spanish speaking city in the world….
 Over 22 million inhabitants, at least that’s the official count: welcome to Mexico City!

 During the taxi ride to my Local Hideaway there’s so much to see I simply don’t know where to look…it’s such an anthill and the contrast between poor and rich is fascinating.
-The drive ends at the foot of the beautiful Alameda Park –right in the centre – one of the city’s green lungs.
-Bordering this park is a beautifully renovated art deco building, on the top floor of which is my Local Hideaway: Chaya Bed &Breakfast.
+The drive ends at the foot of the beautiful Almeda Park –right in the centre – one of the city’s green lungs.
+Bordering this park is a beautifully renovated art deco building, on the top floor of which is my Local Hideaway.

-And when you’ve had enough of all the chaos and impressions, it is lovely coming home to Chaya B&B… buenas noches amigos, hasta la proxima!
+And when you’ve had enough of all the chaos and impressions, it is lovely coming home to this favourite Hideaway… buenas noches amigos, hasta la proxima!

 Mexico City, Mexico